-String/magnet alignment is not associated with fretboard radius as some believe.
+String/magnet alignment is not associated with fretboard radius as some mistakenly believe.
 To understand string/magnet alignment you must be aware that the strings are not parallel but are wide apart at the bridge and closer together at the nut.
 This taper causes the primary alignment issues and can be compounded by saddle mis-alignment too.

 Misalignment is most often caused by narrow bridges but the reason for excessively poor string/magnet alignment could be the saddles or it could be pickguard mis-positioning or neck/body mis-alignment.

 Unfortunately saddles often drift to one side when they are not set horizontally.
 Make sure the grub screws are adjusted so the saddles sit horizontally.
-It is also legitimate to adjust the saddles with a deliberate lean to re-position the string in a more desirable alignment.
+It is also legitimate to adjust the saddles with a deliberate lean to force the string in a more desirable alignment.